dusanvin/dopes/README.md

 - ZSL with Chain-of-Thougt(CoT) prompting and
 - FSL with CoT prompting

-The project evaluates essays or texts with a grid and a given prompt automatically.
+The project evaluates essays or texts with a grid and a given prompt automatically by by sending a call via a ChatGPT-API.

 ![](https://github.com/dusanvin/dopes/blob/main/image.png)